Cognigy/Documentation/docs/ai/empower/knowledge-ai/overview.md

 5. Check if **Context-Aware Search** is activated in the **Search settings** section.
 This feature considers the context of the transcript for the search, allowing an AI Agent to address follow-up questions.
 Be aware that this feature will consume LLM tokens on your LLM prover side.
 6. When the **Context-Aware Search** setting is enabled, configure the number of **Transcript Steps**.
 This setting affects the depth of context considered when retrieving search results.
 7. _(Optional)_ In the **Source Tags** field, add tags by specifying each tag separately and pressing **enter**.
-Before specifying tags, ensure that they were provided during the upload of the source file for the selected knowledge source.
+Before specifying tags, ensure that they were provided during the upload of the source file for the selected Knowledge Source.
 8. Click **Save Node**.
 9. Proceed to the [Interaction Panel](../../test/interaction-panel/overview.md) and send the `Can Cognigy connect to a Contact Center?` question.